 - The absolute fast – during this fast you consume no food and no water for the duration of your fast.
 Moses and Jesus undertook absolute fasts.
 I do not recommend you try this!
 (It could kill you!)
 Both Moses and Jesus were called to this kind of fast and it requires special/miraculous intervention from God to even survive this kind of fast.

 - The partial fast – giving up certain foods and/or drinks for a period of time in order to focus more intently upon God.
 An example of this is Daniel, who fasted for 21 days, abstaining from all meat, sweets, wine and choice foods (foods that he enjoyed and/or were delicacies).

 In the Bible ALL fasts included food items.
 I believe that there are many other things that we can and should fast, but I firmly believe that all fasts ought to include some kind of dietary restriction; even/especially if it is something we really enjoy.

-Let me remind us that the time doing the things we are fasting should be used instead in prayer, worship, Bible study and listening for God’s still small voice.
 So let’s say for instance that you are fasting lunch every day; spend that entire lunch hour in prayer.